-The undersigned, a duly Authorized Representative of the California Department of Fish and Wildlife("CDFW"), as defined in the paragraph 12 in the above-referenced Irrevocable Standby Letter of Credit ("Credit"), hereby certifies to the Issuer that:
+The undersigned, a duly Authorized Representative of the California Department of Fish and Wildlife ("CDFW"), as defined in the paragraph 12 in the above-referenced Irrevocable Standby Letter of Credit ("Credit"), hereby certifies to the Issuer that:

-- 1. [Insert one of the following statements: "The Applicant has presented documentary evidence of full compliance with the Mitigation Requirements referenced in paragraph 3 of the Credit." or "The natural expiration of this Credit has occurred."] - 2.
-The CDFW therefore requests the cancellation of the Credit.
+- 1. [Insert one of the following statements: "The Applicant has presented documentary evidence of full compliance with the Mitigation Requirements referenced in paragraph 3 of the Credit." or "The Applicant has provided CDFW with an equivalent security approved by CDFW to replace the Credit."] - 2.
+CDFW therefore requests the cancellation of the Credit.

-Therefore, the CDFW has executed and delivered this Certificate for Cancellation as of the day of , .

-CALIFORNIA DEPARTMENT OF FISH AND WILDLIFE

-BY:

-[Insert one of the following: "DIRECTOR" or "GENERAL COUNSEL" or "REGIONAL MANAGER, [NAME OF REGIONAL OFFICE]"]
+Therefore, CDFW has executed and delivered this Certificate for Cancellation as of the day of [month], [year].
+CALIFORNIA DEPARTMENT OF FISH AND WILDLIFE BY: [Insert one of the following: "DIRECTOR" or "GENERAL COUNSEL" or "REGIONAL MANAGER, [NAME OF REGIONAL OFFICE]" or "BRANCH CHIEF, HABITAT CONSERVATION PLANNING BRANCH"]